Poetic Ammo

 Poetic Ammo (previously known as PMO or Poetic Ammunition) was a Malaysian rap/hip-hop group.
 It consisted of Yogeswaran Veerasingam (aka Yogi B), Chandrakumar Balakrishnan (aka Land Slyde), Nicholas Ong (aka Point Blanc), and Sashi Kumar Balakrishnan (aka C. Loco).
 Although most of the group's songs were written in English, the group also released tracks in Malay, Tamil, and Cantonese.

 Beginning

 The group was founded by Yogeswaran Veerasingam (aka Yogi B) in 1990.
-It was originally known as Poetic Ammuniton, aka PMO, with the original members Yogi B and Anand, aka McEna.
+It was originally known as Poetic Ammunition, aka PMO, with the original members Yogi B and Anand, aka McEna.
 PMO released a two-song single with Kenny Music (Kenny Remy Martin), "Run" and "Only You", released under Positive Tone.

 Anand later left PMO and Yogi B started a talent search for new members.
 That is where brothers Landsylde and C Loco together with Point Blanc from Ipoh joined him.
 They became known as Poetic Ammo.